DigiLogicLabs/plutus-pioneer-homework/README.md

 > How I currently see it

 1. Imports
-    a.
-Start by adding all needed contract libraries (based on task)
+ - Start by adding all needed contract libraries (based on task)
 2. Datum & Redeemer Types
 3. Validator Function
 4. Script Address & Instance